Leander-s/qt_ludo/README.md

     sudo apt install qt6-base-dev qt6-tools-dev qt6-tools-dev-tools build-essential cmake ninja-build

 ## ToDo
+ - write some tests to test the testing scripts

  - coloring the map with highlights for possible moves

  - Implement the actual game (maybe with ai agents at first)